Advanced search

 JEMPERLI is compatible with an IV bag made of polyvinyl chloride (PVC) with or without di(2-ethylhexyl) phthalate (DEHP), ethylene vinyl acetate, polyethylene (PE), polypropylene (PP) or polyolefin blend (PP+PE), and a syringe made from PP.

 For the 500 mg dose, withdraw 10 mL of JEMPERLI from a vial and transfer into an intravenous bag containing sodium chloride 9 mg/mL (0.9 %) solution for injection, or glucose 50 mg/mL (5 %) solution for injection.
 The final concentration of the diluted solution should be between 2 mg/mL and 10 mg/mL.
+The total volume of the infusion solution must not exceed 250 mL.
 This may require withdrawing a volume of diluent from the intravenous bag prior to adding a volume of JEMPERLI into the IV bag.

 - For example, if preparing a 500 mg dose in a 250 mL diluent intravenous bag, to achieve a 2 mg/mL concentration would require withdrawing 10 mL of diluent from the 250 mL intravenous bag.
 Then, 10 mL of JEMPERLI would be withdrawn from the vial and transferred into the intravenous bag.

 For the 1000 mg dose, withdraw 10 mL of JEMPERLI from each of two vials (withdraw 20 mL total) and transfer into an intravenous bag containing sodium chloride 9 mg/mL (0.9 %) solution for injection, or glucose 50 mg/mL (5 %) solution for injection.
-The final concentration of the diluted solution should be between 2 mg/mL and 10 mg/mL.
+The final concentration of the diluted solution should be between 4 mg/mL and 10 mg/mL.
+The total volume of the infusion solution must not exceed 250 mL.
 This may require withdrawing a volume of diluent from the IV bag prior to adding a volume of JEMPERLI into the intravenous bag.

 Mix diluted solution by gentle inversion.
 Do not shake the final infusion bag.
 Discard any unused portion left in the vial.